AbdisamadMoh/CSharp-ChatUI-Winforms/README.md

 ### Beautiful and responsive c# windform Chat bubble/chat speech.
 I was searching for a beautiful Chat bubble for C# winform, but the only one i could find was that of Telerik which was not free.
 So i decided to write one.

+#### Check SaaUI at <a href="https://saabytes.com">https://saabytes.com</a>, they have chat bubble and alot more beautiful controls and is free for both personal and commercial use.
 ## ScreenShots

 ![Alt text](https://github.com/AbdisamadMoh/CSharp-ChatUI-Winforms/blob/master/Scr1.PNG?raw=true "")